 17. Weighted Cooling Blanket

 Weighted blankets are beloved for their ability to reduce anxiety and improve sleep quality, but they can often become uncomfortably hot.
-A weighted cooling blanket solves this problem by using breathable fabrics like bamboo or specialized moisture-wicking glass beads instead of traditional plastic materials allow for the same comforting pressure without trapping excess body heat against your result is a calming sensation that keeps you grounded while maintaining a neutral is an ideal solution for those who love the "hugged" feeling of a heavy blanket but struggle with overheating or night sweats during the warmer months of the year.
+A weighted cooling blanket solves this problem by using breathable fabrics like bamboo or specialized moisture-wicking glass beads instead of traditional plastic poly-fill.
+These materials allow for the same comforting pressure without trapping excess body heat against your skin.
+The result is a calming sensation that keeps you grounded while maintaining a neutral temperature.
+This is an ideal solution for those who love the "hugged" feeling of a heavy blanket but struggle with overheating or night sweats during the warmer months of the year.

 18. Cellular Shades